-The prior, optimized and measured concentrations are shown in Figure 7 together with MERRA-2 surface BC concentrations at the same stations.
-The average footprint emission sensitivities are also given for the period of the lockdown.
-At station DE0054K, prior emissions represent observations very well until the beginning of the lockdown and then fail (Figure 7).
-On the other hand, the posterior emissions represent the variant concentrations during the lockdown effectively and also manage to capture some concentration peaks, which is reflected by lower nRMSE.
-Backward modelling showed that the enhanced concentrations originate from Northern Germany and the Netherlands, where posterior emissions were increased compared with the prior ones (Figure 4).
-A similar pattern was seen at station DE0066K, although this station showed concentrations up to 4 mg m-3 (Figure 7).
-Again, the optimized emissions managed to represent the peaks at the end of January 2020 and at the beginning of the lockdown, which is again reflected by a half nRMSE values and MFB close to zero as compared to the priors.
-The larger concentrations during the lockdown result from increased emissions over Eastern Germany, Poland and the Netherlands, as well as in oil industries in the North Sea (Figure 4b).
-In all these regions the footprint emissions sensitivities corresponding to the two independent stations were the highest.
+The prior, optimized and measured concentrations are shown in Fig. 7, together with MERRA-2 surface BC concentrations at the same stations.
+The average footprint emission sensitivities are also given for the period of the lock-

+- 30 down.
+At station DE0054K, prior emissions represent observations very well until the beginning of the lockdown and then fail (Fig. 7).
+On the other hand, the posterior emissions represent the variant concentrations during the lockdown effectively and also manage to capture some concentra- - 35 tion peaks, which is reflected by a lower nRMSE.
+Backward modelling showed that the enhanced concentrations originate from northern Germany and the Netherlands, where posterior emissions were increased compared with the prior ones (Fig. 4).
+A similar pattern was seen at station DE0066K, al- - 40 though this station showed concentrations of up to 4 mg m^{-3} (Fig. 7).
+Again, the optimized emissions managed to represent the peaks at the end of January 2020 and at the beginning of the lockdown, which is again reflected by nRMSE values reduced by a factor of 2 and MFB close to zero as - 45 compared to the priors.
+The larger concentrations during the lockdown result from increased emissions over eastern Germany, Poland and the Netherlands, as well as from oil industries in the North Sea (Fig. 4b).
+In all these regions, the footprint emissions' sensitivities corresponding to the two in-50 dependent stations were the highest.